 You can secure your APIs by the following means:

 Create special spaces to store data and documents safely.
-The app developers should also apply Transport Layer Security (TLS) to all traffic and continuously run vulnerability tests.
+Continuously run vulnerability tests.

 Firewalls and antivirus solutions also can work together for securing your fintech app.
 Modern firewalls thwart web-based malware and intrusion attempts and offer better inspection capabilities and control over individual applications in a network.